-Dr. Padraic McCahill is a physician who specializes in urology (urinary tract disease).
-Dr. McCahill graduated from Tufts University School of Medicine.
-He is an in-network provider for Fallon Community Health Plan (FCHP), Neighborhood Health Plan, and Blue Cross/Blue Shield, as well as other insurance carriers.
-He has received professional recognition including the following: President of Medical Staff Good Samaritan.
+Dr. Padraic McCahill is a specialist in urology (urinary tract disease).
+He studied medicine at Tufts University School of Medicine.
+He takes Fallon Community Health Plan (FCHP), Neighborhood Health Plan, and Blue Cross/Blue Shield, as well as other insurance carriers.
+Dr. McCahill has received professional recognition including the following: President of Medical Staff Good Samaritan.
 Dr. McCahill is affiliated with Signature Healthcare.
 New patients are welcome to contact his office for an appointment.

-Dr. Anup Singh is a Stoughton, MA physician who specializes in urology (urinary tract disease).
+Dr. Anup Singh is a medical specialist in urology (urinary tract disease).
+He is affiliated with Signature Healthcare.
+He is in-network for several insurance carriers, including Fallon Community Health Plan (FCHP), Neighborhood Health Plan, and Prudential (PruCare).
+Dr. Singh welcomes new patients.
+Dr. Singh attended medical school at Christian Medical College, Ludhiana.
+He trained at Lutheran Medical Center and a hospital affiliated with SUNY Downstate Medical Center for residency.
+He has received the following distinctions: Boston Super Doctors; Fellow of American College Of Surgeons.; and Fellow Of Royal College Of Surgeons, Edinburgh..
 Dr. Singh (or staff) speaks Hindi.
-He is professionally affiliated with Signature Healthcare.
-Dr. Singh graduated from Christian Medical College, Ludhiana and then he performed his residency at Lutheran Medical Center and a hospital affiliated with SUNY Downstate Medical Center.
-He accepts several insurance carriers, including Fallon Community Health Plan (FCHP), Neighborhood Health Plan, and Prudential (PruCare).
-He has received professional recognition including the following: Boston Super Doctors; Fellow of American College Of Surgeons.; and Fellow Of Royal College Of Surgeons, Edinburgh..
-Dr. Singh welcomes new patients.